owensgl/biol525D/Topic_8-9/readme.md

 ---
-title: Topic 8
+title: "Topic 8: Population genomics"
 permalink: /Topic_8-9/
 ---

-# Topic 8: Population genomics

 ### Daily Questions:
 1. For a site that is invariant in both populations (i.e. a locus with no variation), what is Fst?